 When everything was said and done, his monthly payment actually dropped because his new interest rate was that much lower, despite the larger loan amount tied to the cash out.

-For the sake of comparison, let’s assume he had a super low rate of 3.5% on a 30-year fixed.
-Chances are he wouldn’t be able to beat that rate, even though they’re getting close to those levels again.
-But this was back when rates were closer to 4%.
+For the sake of comparison, let’s assume he had a super low rate of 3.25% on a 30-year fixed.
+He wouldn’t be able to match that rate, let alone beat it.

-In this case, he’d maybe be better off going with a HELOC or HEL instead to keep his low rate on the first mortgage intact.
+In this case, he’d maybe be better off going with a HELOC or HEL instead to keep the low rate on his first mortgage intact.

-That relatively low amount ($30k) also means it can be paid back fairly quickly, as opposed to say a $100,000 HELOC or HEL, even if the interest rate is a bit higher.
+That relatively low loan amount ($30k) also means it can be paid back fairly quickly, as opposed to say a $100,000 HELOC or HEL, even if the interest rate is a bit higher.

-HELOCs Are Variable and Appear to Be Rising
+HELOCs Are Variable and Will Start Rising in Price Soon

-The downside to a HELOC is that the rate is variable, tied to the prime rate, which was recently raised for the first time in several years and faces future increases as the economy improves.
+The downside to a HELOC is that the rate is variable, tied to the prime rate, which was recently raised for the first time in several years and faces future increases as the economy improves and inflation is contained.

-Fortunately, the low loan amount means he can pay it off quickly if rates really jump, though chances are they’ll slowly inch up .25% every three to six months, if even that (who knows with the Fed).
+Fortunately, the low loan amount means he can pay it off quickly if rates really jump, though chances are they’ll slowly inch up .25% every few months (but who knows with the Fed).

 Every situation is different, but hopefully this story illustrated some of the pros and cons of each option.
 Here is a list of the potential advantages and disadvantages of each for the sake of simplicity.